 Whilst there is some scope for exercising initiative in the application of established work practices and procedures, problems can generally be solved by reference to documented methods and instructions.
-Employees are required to interpret operating policies and Standard Operating Procedures in order to determine the most appropriate course of action.
+Employees are required to interpret contemporary operating policies and other relevant procedures in order to determine the most appropriate course of action.
 Employees at this level will also start to be concerned with the development of more efficient work practices within the work teams, which they supervise.